EOSIO/eos/docs/01_nodeos/03_plugins/faucet_testnet_plugin/index.md

 ## Description

-The `faucet_testnet_plugin` provides an interface that assists in the automation of distributing tokens on an EOSIO testnet.
+The `faucet_testnet_plugin` provides an interface that assists in the automation of distributing tokens on an APIFINY testnet.

 ## Usage